The US just saw its lowest Covid-19 daily case count since October. But here's why experts are still worried - KTVZ

 The US just saw its lowest Covid-19 daily case count since October.
 But here’s why experts are still worried

-For the first time in a long time, the US is reporting encouraging Covid-19 trends.

-While more than 64,900 new infections were reported on Sunday, it was the country’s lowest case count since October.
-Just last month, reported infections were topping 200,000 a day.
+The US on Monday reported more than 53,800 new Covid-19 infections: its lowest daily case count since October and a vastly different number from those plaguing the country just last month, when infections were topping 200,000 a day.

 In New York, Gov. Andrew Cuomo reported a decline in infection and hospitalization rates, saying the state was now past a “post-holiday surge.”